-An acrostic poem is one that commonly has the first letters of each line representing a word, phrase, name, or short sentence.
-The term, usually read vertically, displays the message or subject of the poem.
-Some acrostic poems use middle letters or the last letters to spell the subject name, topic, or phrase.
+An acrostic poem is a form of poetry in which the first letters of each line represent a word, phrase, name, or short sentence when read vertically.
+The term displays the message or subject of the poem but does not need to rhyme or follow a stanza pattern.
+Some acrostic poems use middle letters or the last letters to spell the word, phrase, name, or sentence.

 One of the main rules of acrostic poetry is that it must have the first, middle, or last letters of each line spelling a word, phrase, or short sentence.
 The topic represented is usually read from top to bottom to allow for the poem to flow agreeably.
 Each line in the poem must have the first letter capitalized.